FDA Approves Pfizer-BioNTech COVID-19 Vaccine For Children Ages 12 To 15

 Cook County Health said it will make a public announcement about when it expects to offer the Pfizer vaccine to children ages 12 to 15.
 The CDC still must provide authorization.

 That offering for kids could come later this week.
-Five mass-vaccination sites in Cook County are already preparing for an anticipated rush for shots by expanding hours this week.READ MORE: COVID-19 In Illinois: Lowest Daily Coronavirus Case Count And Infection Rate In More Than Six Weeks
+Five mass-vaccination sites in Cook County are already preparing for an anticipated rush for shots by expanding hours this week.READ MORE: SWAT Team Responds To Building In South Loop For Call Of Men With Guns Inside

 The sites are open from 8 a.m. to 8 p.m. on weekdays.
 No appointments are necessary.